frdmn/dnsbl-webutils/README.md

 ## Installation

 1. Clone this repository to your document root
-1. Make sure the web server is allowed to create/adjust files
 1. Point your browser to that document root
+1. Copy and rename the default config to `config.php`

 ## Development